teramon1/basic_econ/README.md

 ## There is an issue with the script which is that the script stores all the userdata in one json file.
 This causes the server to crash once you have a lot of people in the json file.
 The fix for it was to create different files for each person. **I will add this soon as just a overall thing so no one has to do it manually**

 ## Basic Economy
-FiveM Economy/Banking storing data via SteamID in JSON format.
-(Which means no MySQL or external databases) Original Creator: https://github.com/CADOJRP/FiveM-Banking
+FiveM Economy/Banking storing data via SteamID in JSON format (Which means **no MySQL or external databases**).
+Original Creator: https://github.com/CADOJRP/FiveM-Banking

 ## Features
 * Pay Players